 3) Vitamin C

-And plenty of it, you can get it from your diet from foods such as kiwi fruit, citrus, all berries and green leafy vegetables, pineapple, parsley, broccoli and capsicum.
+And plenty of it!
+You can get it in your diet from foods such as kiwi fruit, citrus, all berries and green leafy vegetables, pineapple, parsley, broccoli and capsicum.

-An extremely important mineral for proper immune function.
+Zinc is an extremely important mineral for proper immune function.
 Good dietary sources are beef, ginger, oysters, whole grains and sunflower and pumpkin seeds.
-Also available in tablets and drops and often times you will find that you can buy Zinc and Vit C together.
+It is also available in tablets and drops and often times, you will find that you can buy Zinc and Vitamin C together.

 5) Vitamin D